 Secondly, we determined that we would build the site within a responsive framework to accommodate new devices and a variety of form factors.
 To be creative we drew on multi-disciplinary skills and perspectives which involved several Skype improvisation sessions.
 These sessions were underpinned by ideas-exchange spanning London, Lahore, Lagos and usability testing protocols by ‘User-Testing’ in the US.

 We paid attention to components of the platform’s eCommerce structure and smooth transaction drivers.
 An example is a product tile layout is set out for a mouse track or finger swipe down each page’s entirety.
 These allows registered users to view available product options, see discounted or product/s on sale and add the product/s to their cart as they become more educated on its features and benefits.
 We were in re-iteration mode within reason, in order to respond to issues we could not be certain about until we stress tested the product live.
 For example we used open source applications to develop and test micro-features such as shipping protocols to suit the character of the operating environment, on the fly.

 The platform continues to be at beta phase with ongoing marketing investment and in-house development work at Tradecounter Nigeria Ltd, in response to customer reaction.

-Project Team: Digital Producer & Design Lead - Ayodeji Alaka, UX Mapping and Documentation - Adam Benjamin, Backend Development and Training - Yumna Tatheer, Digital Product Designer - Phil Smith, Design Review - Angela Lyons, Insights into customer and dealer community behaviour - Collaboration with In-house team at Tradecounter Nigeria Ltd.
+Project Team: UX Research & Design - Ayodeji Alaka, UX Mapping and Documentation - Adam Benjamin, Backend Development and Training - Yumna Tatheer, Digital Product Designer - Phil Smith, Design Review - Angela Lyons, Insights into customer and dealer community behaviour - Collaboration with In-house team at Tradecounter Nigeria Ltd.